Photograph: Walter Smith

 At the onset of the pandemic, all of the preexisting responsibilities of college presidents were significantly complicated.
 And one colossal, new responsibility became central to their jobs almost overnight: managing an unprecedented, ever-shifting public health crisis.

 For college presidents, the decision to suspend in-person classes and operations in March was just the beginning.
 Every day, presidents had to make decisions about whether to plan for any sort of in-person commencement.
 About resource allocation for online learning.
 About events and initiatives that had been planned long before 2020.
 About personnel and layoffs.
 And they had to make all of these decisions with rapidly changing information about the virus, and minimal national leadership.
-(The Trump Department of Education never offered COVID guidelines for colleges and universities; the Biden administration released higher education guidance on January 21.)
+(The Florida Man Department of Education never offered COVID guidelines for colleges and universities; the Biden administration released higher education guidance on January 21.)

 “Decision-making in this period has to be nimble and agile,” Wilson says.
 “The first challenge is to make sure that you, as a president, are OK with the fact that you make a decision at 9 o’clock in the morning and you may have to revisit that at 5 o’clock that afternoon.”